 One of the most common frustrations I hear from men is this:

-“No matter what I do or how hard I try…my girlfriend/wife and I are ALWAYS fighting.”
+“No matter what I do or how hard I try…my girlfriend or wife and I are ALWAYS fighting.”

 And it’s easy to see why…

-Few of us are ever taught the tenants of effective communication or the nuances of navigating relational conflict.
+Few of us are ever taught the tenants of effective communication or the nuances of how to stop an argument.
+We aren’t taught how to handle a wife with high expectations or how to navigate a relationship with a high quality woman.
 Sure, we learn all about algebra and ancient history.
-But how to have a clean argument and get your needs met in a relationship?
+But how to have a clean argument and get your needs met in a relationship from Ms. Hanson?

 Forget about it.